Work experience is an essential part of making a decision about a future career. It can provide:

 Work experience also strengthens applications for UCAS, Gap Year employment and, later, internship or graduate schemes.
 It is also essential for some careers such as medicine, veterinary science, journalism and the law.

 Work experience can also take many forms, from spending a day per week volunteering, to a week of insight and work shadowing, or a longer paid role over the summer months or longer.
-Some pupils choose to work during their Gap Year, and others just during the summer holidays.
-Whatever the length of experience, pupils at Shrewsbury School are encouraged to gain as much as possible, whether that is through community service activities during the Lower School, or employment-based opportunities after their GCSEs, with the aim of beginning a process of regularly gaining insight into the working world over the next few years.
+Whatever the length of experience, pupils at Shrewsbury School are encouraged to gain as much as possible.

-There is further information on all these issues in the Shrewsbury School Careers Guide entitled 'Work Experience'.
+There is further information available in the Shrewsbury School Careers Guide entitled 'Work Experience’.